lucaskalves/encode/README.md

 Where:
 * filename is the the file you want to encode or decode
-* password is a super secret key used to crypt the data and after to decode
+* password is a super secret key used to crypt the data and to decode
 * way can be e (for encode) or d (for decode).
-It tells what you need to do with the file.
+It tells what you want to do with the file.

 ###Encode: